ferrance/dizave42/readme.md

 it in two places.
 I really liked it in the middle of the right thumb cluster but other things were more important there.

-The function layer lets you switch between colemak and qwerty.
+The function layer lets you toggle between colemak and qwerty.
 I resisted this for a long time but then I needed to use WASD controls for a game and, well, I couldn't.
 So now it is an option.